kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/MovingdatafromAzureSQLtoLakehouse.md

 ### Step 7

-Navigate to your **Workspace  -> DataWarehouse** and you should be able to see the tables as follows
+Navigate to your **Workspace  -> Lakehouse** and you should be able to see the tables as follows

 |<img src='/Assests/Media/FilesLoad.PNG' width='900' height='300'>|
 | -------------- |

-## Projecting data from Fabric DataWarehouse to PowerBI Reports
+## Projecting data from Fabric Lakehouse to PowerBI Reports

 Once completed follow [this](/CreatingLakehouseReport.md) page to create the reports from warehouse